Each section of California is special in its own way, and the southern city of Palm Springs is rich with activities and attractions.

 The LGBT Veterans Memorial is an amazing show of respect towards these brave individuals.

-Coming to this memorial is one of the greatest things to do if you want to demonstrate your gratitude towards all they’ve done.
+Coming to this memorial is one of the greatest things to do if you want to demonstrate your gratitude for all they’ve done.

 Address: 31705 Da Vall Dr, Cathedral City, CA 92234, USA

 28. El Jefe

 Those who love Mexican food shouldn’t feel left out when it comes to what to do for great food in Palm Springs.